Updated January 2022

 What Does a Teaching Assistant Do?

-The hardest part of being a teaching assistant will be finding out what you will do for your position.
+The hardest part of being a teaching assistant will be finding out what you will do for your position, especially if you are doing digital learning.
 The job description for the role will be posted, so make sure you read that and see if it matches the ways you want to help out students.
+You’ll also need to know how to discuss student performance with teachers, and facilitate virtual meetings with students and parents when required.

 If you’ve looked at multiple job postings for a teachers’ assistant and scratched your head wondering what does a teachers’ assistant do, you’re not alone.
 The role of the TA will depend on what the teacher needs from their assistant.
 Some teachers will have their assistants help them with administrative tasks like taking attendance or recording grades.
 Some teachers need help getting materials prepared for their students, and so might have their assistants make copies of worksheets.
 Others still need help grading assignments.